'Onward' Review: Fantastical Dramedy Looks For A Way To Bring Back A Dead Parent

 As much as the structure is cookie-cutter stuff, the fantasy aspect of the story is the film’s strong suit.
 In the last years we have had very grounded ideas for animation from Pixar and other studios so it was actually refreshing to see something so boldly out-of-this-world.
-And not just that, the film really leans on it and the characters are dropped to this world instead of the world being written around them just to give them something to do.
+And not just that, the film really leans on it and the characters are dropped into this world instead of the world being written around them just to give them something to do.
 What was also fun to see is that the movie gets better along the way with most of the dumbed down comedy being in the beginning, the adventure moments happening in the middle and storylines all come together in the last third.
-The use of purple works so well for everything and overall the colors are beautifully used while Tom Holland (as Ian) really shines in voice acting as he gets to act more here than in any of the Marvel properties.
+The use of purple works so well for everything and overall the colours are beautifully used while Tom Holland (as Ian) really shines in voice acting as he gets to act more here than in many of his other high-profile projects.

 Smileys: Originality, colouring, ending